Contesting a Will Lawyer Sydney, NSW

 What factors does the court consider in a claim?

-The court considers many factors, including your financial needs, your relationship with the deceased, the size of the estate, and the needs of the other beneficiaries named in the Will.
+The court considers factors such as your financial needs, your relationship with the deceased, the size of the estate, and the needs of other beneficiaries.

 Yes.
-A key part of a Family Provision Claim is demonstrating to the court that you have a financial need and that the provision made for you in the Will (if any) was inadequate for your proper maintenance and advancement in life.
+A key part of a Family Provision Claim is demonstrating financial need and that the provision made for you in the Will was inadequate.

 Can I contest a Will if I was already left something?

 Yes.
-If the amount you were left is considered inadequate for your proper maintenance and support, you can still make a Family Provision Claim for further provision from the estate.
+If the provision you received is inadequate for your proper maintenance and support, you may still make a claim for further provision.

 Can adult children contest their parent’s Will?

 Yes.
-Adult children are listed as eligible persons and can make a Family Provision Claim, particularly if they can demonstrate a financial need.
+Adult children are eligible persons and may make a Family Provision Claim, particularly if financial need can be shown.

 Can a stepchild contest a Will?

 A stepchild is not automatically eligible.
-They must typically prove they were a member of the deceased’s household at some point and were wholly or partly dependent on the deceased.
+They usually must prove they were a member of the deceased’s household and were dependent on the deceased.

 Can a grandchild contest a Will?

-A grandchild is not automatically eligible.
-They must typically prove they were wholly or partly dependent on the deceased at some point to be considered an eligible person.
+A grandchild is not automatically eligible and must generally prove they were wholly or partly dependent on the deceased.

 Can a former spouse contest a Will?

 Not always.
-The vast majority of Family Provision Claims are resolved through negotiation or at a compulsory mediation before reaching a final court hearing.
+Most Family Provision Claims are resolved through negotiation or mediation before reaching a final court hearing.

 What is mediation in a Will dispute?

-Mediation is a confidential process where a neutral mediator helps all parties discuss the issues and negotiate a mutually acceptable settlement, which can then be approved by the court.
+Mediation is a confidential process where a neutral mediator helps parties negotiate a settlement that can be approved by the court.

 How much will I receive if my claim is successful?

-There is no set amount.
-The court determines what provision is adequate based on the specific facts of your case, your needs, and the size of the estate.
+There is no fixed amount.
+Any provision is determined by the court based on your circumstances and the size of the estate.

-If a claim is successful and an order for provision is made, the court will usually order that the claimant’s legal costs are paid from the deceased’s estate.
-However, this is always at the court’s discretion.
+If a claim is successful, the court will usually order that legal costs are paid from the estate, although this is at the court’s discretion.

-Can I make a claim if there is no Will (intestacy)?
+Can I make a claim if there is no Will?

 Yes.
-If the rules of intestacy (which apply when there is no Will) result in you receiving inadequate provision, an eligible person can still make a Family Provision Claim against the estate.
+If the rules of intestacy result in inadequate provision, an eligible person may still make a Family Provision Claim.

 How Our NSW Wills & Estate Lawyers Can Assist You